yxlin/ppda/README.md

-# Probability Density Approximation using Graphic Processing Unit
+# Probability Density Approximation using Graphics Processing Unit

-The package uses GP-GPU to conduct Monte Carlo simulations of basic and piece-wise linear ballistic accumulator models.
-The simulations are used to approximate the model likelihood via a slihgtly modified method based on Homles (2015).
+The package uses general purpose graphics processing uit (GP-GPU) to conduct Monte Carlo simulations of basic and piece-wise linear ballistic accumulator models.
+The simulations are then used to approximate the model likelihood via a slihgtly modified method described in Homles (2015).

 This project is still under active development.
 If you've found any bugs or have any suggestions to help us to improve it.
 Please email the package